Centre-for-Biorobotics/dr_mujoco/README.md

 # DRmujoco
-ROS2-Mujoco simulator for differential robot.
+ROS2-Mujoco simulator for differential drive robot.

 This repository should be excutable as one independent simulator.
 Any other components put on different repository.